data.table internalsR/spread2.R

 events.
 This likely requires a user to intervene as it is possible

 to spread back onto itself.
-If 3
+If 3 (did not exist previously),

 individual events can overlap, and there can be overlap within an